 Island Girl is a 2004 National Tropical 39’ Class A motorhome.
-We’ve renovated the interior to create a comfortable, cozy, and usable space that we can enjoy living in for the next three years.
+We renovated the interior to create a comfortable, cozy, and usable space that we could enjoy living in during our full-time RV adventure.
 The path to Island Girl took several years, and started with our first RV, Luna…

 Around 2007, we became interested in the idea of traveling in an RV.
 This was a new and different kind of travel that we hadn’t experienced and it would give us the opportunity to explore more of the west while we were living in Denver.
 We also briefly entertained the idea taking a few years off sometime in the future to travel the country in an RV.
 We started attending RV shows and fell in love with Airstream travel trailers.